cnc4less/iot-arduino-rotary-encoder/README.md

 ## stm32 notes

 - the sketch can uploaded to stm32 core
-- automatically detect [stm32duino](https://github.com/stm32duino/Arduino_Core_STM32) environment through the `ARDUINO_ARCH_STM32` macro in order to use `digitalPinToInterrupt` and Wire.setSDA and Wire.setSCL to use custom bus between availables
+- automatically detect [stm32duino](https://github.com/stm32duino/Arduino_Core_STM32) environment through the [ARDUINO_ARCH_STM32](https://github.com/devel0/iot-arduino-rotary-encoder/blob/9ee53babf17a031f300dfa9b695dd7a5f4d7e601/iot-arduino-rotary-encoder/config.h#L11) macro in order to use `digitalPinToInterrupt` and Wire.setSDA and Wire.setSCL to use custom bus between availables

 ## libraries

-- include a DebouncedButton and DebouncedRotary to manage signal debouncing (default 50ms for button and 1500micros for rotary) ; these values used through millis() and macros() inside interrupt function that still valid even millis() value not changes during the interrupt itself
+- included a DebouncedButton and DebouncedRotary to manage signal debouncing (default 50ms for button and 1500micros for rotary) ; these values used through millis() and macros() inside interrupt function that still valid even millis() value not changes during the interrupt itself